Pay just $7.50 for postage

 Preheat oven to 350° F.

-Pour cleaned and prepared fruit into an 8 x 8 baking dish or 9-inch pie plate.
-Sprinkle with cinnamon and sugar.
+Arrange cleaned and prepared fruit into an 8 x 8 baking dish or 9-inch pie plate (no need to peel peaches, apples, plums ...).
+Sprinkle with sugar (and cinnamon, if using).
 Stir together until mixed in the dish.
+Feel free to use more fruit and use a 9x13 dish instead if you prefer a higher fruit:topping ratio.

-Combine the topping ingredients (except the butter) in a bowl and stir with a fork until it forms a crumbly mixture.
+Combine the 3 topping ingredients (not the butter) in a bowl and stir with a fork until it forms a crumbly mixture.
 Sprinkle on top of the fruit and drizzle melted butter over top of the cobbler before baking.

 Serve warm, plain or with vanilla ice cream (I love So Delicious!® Vanilla Bean Coconut Ice Cream).